 Fife Council is developing ‘Climate Fife’ a Sustainable Energy and Climate Action Plan (SECAP)

-As a signatory of the global Covenant of Mayors in 2018 Fife Council must submit a Sustainable Energy and Climate Action Plan within two years.
-This will:
+As a signatory of the global Covenant of Mayors in 2018 Fife Council agreed to submit a Sustainable Energy and Climate Action Plan within two years.
+This would:

 - Support transformation in how we use energy at home or work,

 - What to do to prepare for changes in our climate.

 - Set out a where action is needed, and ways to improve opportunities between different priorities.